aebarthyi/CSE293_AB_OL/hw1/README.md

 8. **Take a screenshot of the waveform that verfies your UART modules synthesized correctly.**

-9. Assign the correct pins in a `.pcf` file, and run `nextpnr-ice40` to generate a bitstream.
-You can find the FTDI UART `rx` and `tx` pins here: <https://github.com/icebreaker-fpga/icebreaker/blob/master/hardware/v1.0e/icebreaker-sch.pdf>
+9. Assign the correct pins in a [`.pcf` file](https://github.com/YosysHQ/icestorm/blob/master/examples/icebreaker/icebreaker.pcf), set the clock frequencies in a [`.py` file](https://github.com/YosysHQ/nextpnr/blob/master/docs/constraints.md), and run `nextpnr-ice40` to generate a bitstream.
+You can find the FTDI UART `rx` and `tx` pins here: <https://github.com/icebreaker-fpga/icebreaker/blob/master/hardware/v1.0e/icebreaker-sch.pdf>.

 10. Use [openFPGALoader](https://github.com/trabucayre/openFPGALoader) to program your FPGA board.